MicrosoftDocs/VBA-Docs/api/api/Word.Document.ExportAsFixedFormat3.md

 The _KeepIRM_ parameter behaves specially for PDF.
 It controls the retention of both labels and encryption to the output file.
 For more information, see [Manage sensitivity labels in Office apps](/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide#pdf-support&preserve-view=true).

 The _ImproveExportTagging_ parameter enables improved accessibility tagging for footnotes/endnotes, block quotes, inline quotes, captions, title, comments, equations, layout tables, and nodes (paragraphs, lists, tables) spanning pages.
 When using the _FixedFormatExtClassPtr_ parameter, your handling of footnotes/endnotes, comments, layout tables, and nodes spanning pages will have to be updated when migrating from **Document.ExportAsFixedFormat2**.
-See [Extending Office PDF Export](../../pdf/extendingofficepdfexport) for more information.
+See the "Post-processing tips" section within the "HrBeginStructNode" section in [Extending Office PDF Export](../../pdf/extendingofficepdfexport) for more information.

 ## Requirements

-Microsoft 365 Beta Version 16.0.18720.20000
+Microsoft 365 Beta Channel 16.0.18720.20000

 ### See also
 [Manage sensitivity labels in Office apps](/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide#pdf-support&preserve-view=true)